HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/index.md

 Hyperview AssetTracker is an RFID asset management solution that lets you track and audit assets.
 Relevant features are only available on AssetTracker-licensed instances.

+AssetTracker hardware supports the addition of additional optional environmental monitoring sensors, such as temperature and humidity.

 Usage examples include, but aren't limited to:

 - Tag new or existing assets in your data center to start receiving real-time updates.